 James Krendel-Clark is a writer and conceptual artist residing in the Boston area.

 Ryan Madej is a Canadian writer of non-traditional narratives and short stories.
 His work has appeared on expatpress.com and can be found scattered throughout the internet.
 You can read short interviews here and here.
-His most novel, Assassin, is available from Equus Press.
+His most recent novel, Assassin, is available from Equus Press.

 The Midtown Tetralogy: 1.
 The Marianas Trench (Orbis Tertius Press, 2020), 2.
 The Marble Corridor (JEF Books, 2020), 3.
 The Threshold and the Key (VoidFront Press, 2019, Orbis Tertius Press 2021), 4.
 The Last Train (Orbis Tertius Press, 2021)